About

-Hugh Blackthorne is a trans writer of queer fiction and poetry.
+Hugh Blackthorne is a trans writer of queer fiction and poetry, from a working class background.
 His writing has been published by Plenitude Magazine, Scottish Book Trust, Anti-Heroin Chic, Impossible Archetype, P.S.
-I Love You, The Junction, and Bull Kelp Press in Coinspirator.
+I Love You, The Junction, Infernal Ink, The Mad River, and Bull Kelp Press in Coinspirator.

-In 2022, his second unpublished literary novel, ‘Artefacts,’ received generous funding support from from both the Canada Council for the Arts and the BC Arts Council.
+In 2022, his unpublished literary/upmarket novel, ‘Artefacts,’ received generous funding support from from both the Canada Council for the Arts and the BC Arts Council.
+‘Artefacts’ was also longlisted in the 2023 BPA Pitch Prize.
 As well in 2022, he received grants from both of these agencies to support his professional development as a writer.
-In 2021, his first unpublished novel, ‘The Curation of Eamon O’Reilly,’ received supporting grants from both the Canada Council for the Arts and the BC Arts Council.
+In 2021, his unpublished literary/upmarket novel, ‘The Curation of Eamon O’Reilly,’ received supporting grants from both the Canada Council for the Arts and the BC Arts Council.
 In 2022, he’s received additional grants from both the Canada Council for the Arts and BC Arts Council for professional development.
+In 2024, he has received funding from the BC Arts Council for his unpublished novel ‘How to Bury the Living,’ as well as for professional development by the Canada Council.
+His latest literary novel, ‘Real Boys Don’t Cry’ has received funding support from the BC Arts Council and Canada Council for the Arts in 2025.

 Hugh currently lives in the urban wilds of Victoria, Canada.
 He’s lived in various places in western Canada and the UK.
 He messes about with old stuff when he’s not writing.
 He works as a professional archaeologist and previously as a curator.
 You can find him on Twitter @hughblackthorne.